benmiller314/cdm2021spring/old-plans/2020fall/lesson-17.md

 2. paragraphs
 3. using Atom to auto-close tags
 4. no default spacing: let's change it!
-5. a div is like a layer-group: collect these things, operate on them together. it's a container.
+5. a div is like a layer-group: collect these things, operate on them together.
+It's a container.
 6. ids and # selectors
 7. classes and . selectors
  -->